bpinzone/TetrisAI/README.md

 Conclusion, Part 1
 ------

 The video of Jeff getting first place showcases Jeff at his best.
-As mentioned, he'd usually lose in the later stages of the game.
+As mentioned, he'd usually lose in the later stages of the game. <he consistently gets at least 15th place>

 I'm reasonably confident that, with effort, Jeff could become nigh-unbeatable.
 As time passed it became more and more unlikely that we we'd come back to Jeff and start making major improvements.
 Besides, we had a lot of fun writing Jeff, but I don't want to take away well-deserved victories from human Tetris 99 players.
 So, at this point, Ben and I are happy to call Jeff a successful side project.